Gopher rockfish: Distribution and habitat

 Gopher rockfish are found in the northeastern Pacific Ocean off the Western coast of North America.
-They are known from as far north as Cape Blanco in Oregon, down to Punta San Roque in southern Baja California.
-They are commonest between northern Baja California and Northern California.
+They are known from as far north as Cape Blanco in Oregon, down to Ensenada in southern Baja California.
+They are commonest between Northern Baja California and Northern California.
 It is a demersal species that is encountered as solitary and highly territorial individuals with nearby shelters on rock structures or within kelp forests at depths from 12 to 50 m.

-Biology
+Biology and diet

 The gopher rockfish is a territorial species which defends a home territory on the seabed excluding other rockfish.
 It is a nocturnal fish, spending the day sheltering in cavities and crevices.
-They leave their shelter ar dusk to forage.
-The juveniles feed on planktonic crustaceans while the adults prey on cephalopods, gastropods, brittle stars, crabs, shrimp and polychaetes.
+They leave their shelter at dusk to forage.
+The juveniles feed on planktonic crustaceans while the adults prey on cephalopods, gastropods, brittle stars, crabs (notably the Cancrinae family), shrimp and polychaete worms.
 They also eat smaller fish such as juvenile rockfish, particularly blue rockfish (Sebastes mystinus), sculpins, juvenile surfperch, kelpfishes, and plainfin midshipman (Porichthys notatus).

+Like other rockfish, it is a viviparous species. spawning happens from January through July, and they give birth to live young after gestation.
+Compared to other rockfish, gophers mature quicker, at 3-4 years of age, but the rate of maturity depends on the region.
+Males mature and grow faster than females.

-This is an oviparous species in which a female can lay 175,000 to 425,000 pelagic eggs.
-They are known to live for up to 30 years.
+They are known to live for up to 30 years, possibly to 35, but it is rare for the fish to be older than 20.

+Fisheries and relation to humans

+Gopher rockfish are considered of moderate importance to commercial fisheries.
+They are mainly caught by recreational anglers fishing from shore for other near-shore rockfishes, and can be a relatively common catch, including from boats and kayaks.
+Larger fish are found in deeper waters.
+They are considered good eating fish, and may be sold live or frozen.

 Genetics

 A PCR-RFLP genetic sex marker has been identified for gopher rockfish, which can successfully distinguish males and females.
 The marker potentially also works in the closely related black-and-yellow rockfish, but it does not seem to successfully distinguish males and females in various other rockfish species.
+Chromosome 19 has been identified as a putative sex chromosome for the species.